Thoregon/thoregon.tru4D/doc/spec.md

 A bounded context can be based on another (inherit), also reducing props and funcs.
 Bounded contexts can cooperate in a network manner.

+Bounded contexts can be split into responsibilities.
+This allows to deploy a bounded context to multiple peers,

 To deploy a meta bounded context create a pair to sign the deployment.

     $ vault -p <pair_id> <passphrase> <./myvaults/vault.tvs>